 On Sundays you’ll find our members attired in everything from business wear to more casual clothing.
 Our “come as you are” atmosphere extends beyond mere clothing, as we really do welcome all seekers.

-Our Sunday services are a great way to begin to get to know us better.
+Our Sunday services are a great way to begin to know us better.
 Our services focus on a wide variety of religious, philosophical, personal, and social issues.
 We honor the wisdom of the world’s religious traditions and often include readings from the sacred texts of one or more of these traditions in a service.

 Our Religious Education program—known as Sunday School in other faith traditions—is designed to give our kids the tools they need to make up their own minds about life’s big questions.
 Exposure to the stories, beliefs, theologies, and practices of the world’s religions is an important aspect of this spiritual development program.